 The legality of downloading LinkedIn videos

-Downloading a publicly posted LinkedIn video for personal, non-commercial purposes — research, archival, offline viewing, sharing a single clip with a colleague by email or Slack — is broadly understood as lawful in the United States and most Western jurisdictions.
-It falls under the same doctrine of fair use that permits a marketing analyst to save a competitor's public press release for reference, or a journalist to archive a public tweet.
-The content was published to the open web; you are viewing it; you are making a copy for your own notes.
+Downloading a publicly posted LinkedIn video for research, archival, offline viewing or sharing a clip with a colleague is broadly lawful.
+Same fair-use doctrine that permits a marketing analyst to save a competitor's public press release, or a journalist to archive a public tweet.

 LinkedIn video downloader FAQ